Da1sypetals/cuda-Wavelet-KAN/README.md

 ## Note

 - There are no optimizations in this implementation.
-I a cuda beginner and willing to receive optimization suggestions : )
+I am a cuda beginner and willing to receive optimization suggestions : )

 - Currently Mexican hat and Morlet are implemented.